 - Dogs with weaker or no paw preference may react more strongly to startling or stressful stimuli

-- Laterality assessments are being explored as a potential screening tool for working and service dog programs
+- Researchers are exploring laterality assessments as a potential screening tool for working and service dog programs

-As The Conversation notes, understanding a dog's cognitive and emotional tendencies through laterality could help owners and trainers tailor their approach.
-A more reactive dog might benefit from a calmer training environment, while a dog being screened for guide work could be assessed for the emotional stability that a strong paw preference sometimes correlates with.
+As The Conversation notes, understanding a dog's cognitive and emotional tendencies through laterality helps owners and trainers tailor their approach.
+A more reactive dog might benefit from a calmer training environment, while a dog being screened for guide work might be assessed for the emotional stability that a strong paw preference sometimes correlates with.

 🐾 Try it at home: Run the Kong test or the food-reaching test 10 times and track which paw your dog uses.
 The paw used 7 or more times out of 10 is likely dominant.
 Combine both tests for a more reliable result.